Welcome

 • Law firms must keep accurate, up-to-date, and chronological accounting records for all client and business money.

-• Required records include client ledgers, cashbooks, bank statements, bills, and reconciliation statements.
+• Required records include client ledgers, cashbooks, bank statements, bills, reconciliation statements, and a transfers journal for inter-ledger movements.

-• Reconciliation of client bank accounts with internal records must be done at least every five weeks.
+• Reconciliation of client bank accounts with internal records must be done at least every five weeks, and differences must be investigated and corrected promptly.

-• All accounting records must be retained securely for at least six years.
+• All accounting records must be retained securely for at least six years and be reproducible quickly if electronic.

 • Most firms must obtain an accountants’ report within six months of the end of each accounting period; only qualified reports must be delivered to the SRA.